Accepting and declining Awards

 Current and graduating students receiving cash payments will need to input or update their bank details.
 It is your responsibility to ensure your banking details are correct in the University system during the course of your candidacy.

 Alumni and external parties will need to be set up in the University system as a New Supplier.
-If this is the case, you will be sent by email from University Services in the days following your scholarship acceptance.
-That email will give you a temporary password to enter your bank details into the University systems so that we can transfer your scholarship money to your account.
+If this is the case, you will be sent by email from University Services in the days following your award acceptance.
+That email will give you a temporary password to enter your bank details into the University systems so that we can transfer your award money to your account.

 If your award type is a reimbursement, we will prompt you in the offer letter and/or email to complete a Student Supplier Reimbursement Form F05/F06.
 There is no need to complete this form unless expressly asked to do so by the Scholarships Office.

-Scholarship payments for part-time students are not exempt from income tax.
+Scholarship and award payments for part-time students are not exempt from income tax.
 You’ll need to provide a Tax File Number (TFN) Declaration form.
 TFN forms can be obtained from the Stop One on the corner of Swanston and Grattan Streets, most newsagents, or ordered online.
 Please do not complete this form if you are full time enrolled, or if you have recently graduated from full-time study (unless we expressly ask you to do so).

 If required, scanned copies of the Student Supplier Reimbursement Form and TFN Declaration forms can be uploaded during Step Three.
 Please don't submit these forms unless requested.